 Students with an outstanding balance at the end of the term will have their transcripts withheld.
-They will not be permitted to reregister until payment is made in full.
+They will not be permitted to re-register until payment is made in full.

-The College's policies regarding payments and collections apply to payments made directly to the College, as well as payments at the College bookstore and other auxiliary services.
+The College's policies regarding payments and collections apply to payments made directly to the College, as well as payments at the College campus store and other auxiliary services.

-Delinquent accounts will be assigned to the State of Maryland Central Collection Unit for collection with a 17 percent service fee added to the amount owed.
+Delinquent accounts will be assigned to a collection agency and/or the State of Maryland Central Collection Unit, for collection with a 17 percent service fee added to the amount owed.
 The State of Maryland Central Collection Unit has the authority to intercept Maryland Income Tax Refunds or to take legal action through the State's Attorney General's Office.
+It is the students' responsibility to keep their contact information current with the college to ensure payment due notices are sent to updated addresses.